 Who Lived in the Underworld?

-Hades lived in the Underworld with his wife, the goddess Persephone.
+Hades lived in the Underworld with his wife, Persephone, The Enigmatic Queen of the Underworld.
 Persephone was the daughter of Demeter and Zeus.
-The queen of the Underworld lived with her husband for only part of the year.
+The queen of the Underworld lived with her husband for only part of the year however.

 Several gods and goddesses called the Underworld home.
-Notably, the primordial goddess of the night, Nyx and her children; Thanatos, the personification of death and his twin brother Hypnos who was the personification of sleep.
-Hypnos lived in a cave where no light from the moon or sun could reach.
+Notably, the primordial goddess of the night, Nyx and her children; Thanatos, the god of death, the personification of death as well as his his twin brother Hypnos who was the personification of sleep.
+Hypnos, the god of sleep lived in a cave where no light from the moon or sun could reach.

 Other children of Nyx lived in the Underworld too, such as the Moroi or the Fates who controlled the destiny of all.
 The fates could be found close to the throne of Hades.

-Hecate is another goddess who lived in the dark depths of the Underworld.
+Hecate, the goddess of magic is another goddess who lived in the dark depths of the Underworld.
 Hecate was regarded as the goddess of witchcraft.
-The Furies, or Erinyes as they were known, also resided in the Underworld.
+The Furies, or Erinyes, The Goddesses of Revenge And Retribution as they were known, also resided in the Underworld.

 The Furies were the three goddesses of vengeance, created from the drops of blood that fell to the Earth at the scene of the Titan Cronus’ castration.
 When someone had broken their oath the Furies would be invoked.

 The Underworld was not just home to gods and goddesses, but many mythical monsters and creatures.
-The giant serpent Typhon, the father of all ancient Greek monsters, could be found in the depths of the Underworld.
+The giant serpent Typhon, a monstrous serpentine giant, the father of all ancient Greek monsters, could be found in the depths of the Underworld.